-According to the amended SOJ, age restrictions, in conformance with the Federal Fair Housing Act, will be established through the recordation of covenants in the land records of Prince George's County.
+According to the amended SOJ, age restrictions will be established through the recordation of covenants in the land records of Prince George's County.
 A copy of a draft covenant was included in the submittal package, as Exhibit A, for approval by the District Council.
 A condition requiring that the age-restricted covenants be approved by the District Council and filed in the land records of Prince George's County has been included herein.
 To ensure notice to future owners, the liber and folio of the covenants is recommended to be reflected on the final plat, prior to recordation.

-(6) Recreational facilities.

-(A) Covenants guaranteeing the perpetual maintenance of recreational facilities, and the community's right to use the facilities, shall be submitted with the application.
+- (6) Recreational facilities. - (A) Covenants guaranteeing the perpetual maintenance of recreational facilities, and the community's right to use the facilities, shall be submitted with the application.
 The covenants shall be approved by the District Council, and shall be filed in the land records at the time the subdivision plat is recorded.
 If the recreational facilities are to be part of a condominium development, a proposed condominium declaration showing the recreational facilities as general common elements shall be approved by the District Council, and shall be recorded (pursuant to Title II of the Real Property Article of the Annotated Code of Maryland) at the time the subplat is recorded.

-The amended SOJ indicates that the community will have an homeowners association, which will ensure the maintenance of all common areas, including the associated recreational amenities.
-These amenities include a covered pavilion, community garden, picnic tables, and natural surface trail.
+The SOJ indicates that the community will have an homeowners association, which will ensure the maintenance of all common areas, including the associated recreational amenities.
 A copy of a draft covenant was included in the submittal package as Exhibit A, for approval by the District Council.
 A condition requiring that the covenants for the perpetual maintenance of recreational facilities and the community's right to use the facilities be approved by the District Council and filed in the land records of Prince George's County, prior to record plat, has been included herein.